Tips to adjusting to parenthood, establishing routines and parenting through love and attachment.

 Adjusting to parenthood

-Adjusting to being a parent is different for each person.
+Every person adjusts to parenting in their own way.
 Some find it an easy transition, while others find it more challenging.
-It’s common for partners to experience the adjustment differently.
+Every person adjusts to parenting in their own way.
 Your relationship as a couple also changes as you devote your attention and energy to this new member of the family.

-- Frustrations and disagreements can occur as you adjust to your new roles.
+Frustrations and disagreements can occur as you adjust to your new roles.
 But having a baby can be an opportunity to grow even stronger as a couple:

-- Take time to talk with each other when not distracted.
+- Take time to talk with each other every day when not distracted.

 - Be specific when explaining your feelings or concerns.

-- Try to keep focused on current concerns, and remember to connect every day with each other.
+- Try to keep focused on current concerns

 Learn more on parenting with your partner.